-Refer to the General Natural Hazards Component goals and objectives found at
+Refer to the General Natural Hazards Component goals and objectives found at the beginning of the Natural Hazards Component of this chapter.

-- To provide emergency planners with ongoing and up-to-date information about private utilities' emergency planning to accommodate and maintain resource sharing between the public and private sector. - To continue the development and implementation of earthquake mitigation, preparedness, response, and recovery through the Emergency Management Council and Orange County Operational Area. - 3.
-To promote public awareness and preparedness in the area of seismic safety in Orange County. - To implement ordinances, regulations, and procedures which mandate the review, evaluation, and restriction of land use due to possible undue geologic threat. - To encourage establishment of seismic design criteria and standards for county facilities (e.g., transmission lines, water and sewage systems, and highways), any structures housing necessary mobile units and support
+- 1. To provide emergency planners with ongoing and up-to-date information about private utilities' emergency planning to accommodate and maintain resource sharing between the public and private sector. - 2.
+To continue the development and implementation of earthquake mitigation, preparedness, response, and recovery through the Emergency Management Council and Orange County Operational Area. - 3.
+To promote public awareness and preparedness in the area of seismic safety in Orange County. - 4.
+To implement ordinances, regulations, and procedures which mandate the review, evaluation, and restriction of land use due to possible undue geologic threat. - 5.
+To encourage establishment of seismic design criteria and standards for county facilities (e.g., transmission lines, water and sewage systems, and highways), any structures housing necessary mobile units and support equipment, and other vital resources which would be needed following an earthquake (e.g., "back-up" power generation facilities and water storage). - 6.
+To periodically update maps of existing faults, slide areas, and other geographically unstable areas in and around Orange County.

-- equipment, and other vital resources which would be needed following an earthquake (e.g., "back-up" power generation facilities and water storage). - 6.
-To periodically update maps of existing faults, slide areas, and other geographically unstable areas in and around Orange County. - To monitor, evaluate, and analyze existing seismic and geological data as it pertains to Orange County to determine future regulations and programs. - To establish development standards for land use, new construction, and proposed improvements to ensure proper design and location of structures. - 9.
-To provide coordination to all agencies within the county to assist in the mitigation of geologic and seismic hazards and to educate those agencies in preparedness, response and recovery from a major earthquake. - To provide technical and policy information regarding geological and seismic hazards to developers, interested parties, and the general public through the Orange County Buyer Notification Program.

-11. To ensure coordination and consistency between the Orange County General Plan and the County Emergency Plan and Orange County Operational Area Plan.
+- 7. To monitor, evaluate, and analyze existing seismic and geological data as it pertains to Orange County to determine future regulations and programs. - 8.
+To establish development standards for land use, new construction, and proposed improvements to ensure proper design and location of structures. - 9.
+To provide coordination to all agencies within the county to assist in the mitigation of geologic and seismic hazards and to educate those agencies in preparedness, response and recovery from a major earthquake. - 10.
+To provide technical and policy information regarding geological and seismic hazards to developers, interested parties, and the general public through the Orange County Buyer Notification Program. - 11.
+To ensure coordination and consistency between the Orange County General Plan and the County Emergency Plan and Orange County Operational Area Plan.

-Seismic and Geologic Hazards
+IMPLEMENTATION PROGRAMS: Seismic and Geologic Hazards